satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and number of article downloads, but these measures indicate the popularity but not necessarily quality of articles or reviews.

-We propose a review systems (Figure 2) with a “reputation” assessment mechanism similar to the one used in discussion forums such as `stackoverflow.net <http://stackoverflow.net>`_ or `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the
+We propose a review system (Figure 2) with a “reputation” assessment mechanism similar to the one used in discussion forums such as `stackoverflow.net <http://stackoverflow.net>`_ or `mathoverflow.net <http://mathoverflow.net>`_ in order to quantify the